-Born in Mexico City, Rodrigo Reyes has directed the documentary short The 12th of December (2009), the documentary feature 99 Years After the Mexican Revolution (2010), the experimental film Memories of the Future (2011), and more recently, Purgatorio: A Journey Into the Heart of the Border (2013), which will have a theatrical release starting October 3 at Cinema Village in New York City, and October 10 at Laemmle Noho in Los Angeles.
+Rodrigo Reyes’ latest film, 499, a bold and provocative exploration of the contemporary legacies of colonialism marking the 500th anniversary of the conquest of Mexico, is out August 20 through Cinema Guild.
+Reyes, who was born in Mexico City, previously directed the documentary short The 12th of December (2009), the documentary feature 99 Years After the Mexican Revolution (2010), the experimental film Memories of the Future (2011), and Purgatorio: A Journey Into the Heart of the Border (2013).
 In 2013 he was named one of Filmmaker magazine’s 25 New Faces of Independent Film.

 A few years back, I shot a documentary film on the US-Mexico border.
 Purgatorio: A Journey Into the Heart of the Border was made during a four-week road trip, straddling both sides of the border from Tijuana into southern Texas.
 In mid-September of this year, after playing at festivals around the world and winning several awards, I was lucky enough to return to Tijuana and screen the film right next to the border fence.
 An epic portrait of the border universe, Purgatorio builds a vast mosaic of characters and landscapes into a visceral, dream-like experience.
 I’ve screened it dozens of times to live audiences, but it was not until this visit to Tijuana that I realized just how small my film is in comparison to reality, leading me to question the impact of issue-driven documentaries on the real world.